timhausweiler/p4-online-shop/README.md

 - browse the range of products being offered in ths shop
 - create and edit a user account
 - offer their own products and edit them after the initial creation and
-- leave reviews for all the products being offered
+- leave, edit and delete reviews for all the products being offered -
--

 <br>